HuakunShen/j8s/README.md

 ## REST API

-j8s includes a built-in REST API for managing services:
+j8s includes a built-in REST API for managing services using Hono.
+The API is fully documented with OpenAPI/Swagger specifications and includes request/response validation.

 ```typescript
 import { serve } from "@hono/node-server";